Roof Flashing Repair in Florida: How to Know If It’s Causing Your Roof Leak

 Large Repairs: $1,600–$3,000+ (replacing larger sections, such as along a wall).

-If you wait until after a storm, you might have fewer contractor options or get stuck in a long waiting line for repairs.
+If you wait until after a storm, you might have fewer contractor options or get stuck in a long waiting line for a repair.

 When replacing your roof, a common concern is whether to replace the flashing as well.
 This is especially important when it’s embedded behind stucco, as removing and reinstalling it can be costly.
 A thorough inspection before your roofing estimate can help determine if replacement is necessary.
 If the condition is unclear, consider an option where the decision is made after removing the old roof for a full inspection.
 If the flashing is compromised, replacing it is essential to prevent future leaks, even with a brand-new roof.
 However, if it’s in good condition, it may not need replacement.